isaac-diaby/OlympusTrader/docs/source/getting_started.rst

    pip install olympustrader

+   pip install olympustrader[talib]  # If you want to use TA-Lib

+   pip install olympustrader[metatrader]  # If you want to use MetaTrader5 as a broker

 .. note::
-   OlympusTrader requires Python 3.12 or higher and TA-Lib.
-You can install TA-Lib using the following instrustions on the `TA-Lib website <https://ta-lib.org/install/>`_.
+   OlympusTrader requires Python 3.12 or higher. if your using TA-Lib you can install the package with talib option You can install TA-Lib using the following instrustions on the `TA-Lib website <https://ta-lib.org/install/>`_.

 Usage
 -----